 Weigh Pros and Cons

 Before you sign on the dotted line, make sure to sniff out any issues with the property.
-To find hidden defects and problems, consider warning signs such as musty mold odor, rusting pipes, cracked window frames, damaged roof, leaky pipes, and more.
+To find hidden defects and problems, consider warning signs such as musty mold odor, rusting pipes, cracked window frames, damaged roofs, and leaky pipes.
 Also, consider the home location to know how far it is from your workplace, school, market, and everything else.
-It is important to evaluate the advantages and disadvantages associated with the home you’re planning to buy.
+Evaluating the advantages and disadvantages of the home you’re planning to buy is important.